iamarchisha/RDScML/README.md

 # Roadmap to Data Science and Machine Learning (RDScML)
 An exhaustive study guide to learn machine learning concepts from scratch.
 It focuses on preparing an individual through detailed exploration and hands-on implementation of the concepts.
 The concepts are to be learned by solving the issues that are brilliantly crafted by experienced personnel.
+The solutions submitted via pull requests will be reviewed carefully and constructive feedback will be given.
 Post this, there are three major projects:
 1. Great Energy Prediction
 2. COVID-19 Visualization
 3. Quora Insincere Questions Classification